 You should also be extra cautious when wading.
 Moving water is very powerful and there is always a risk of being swept away.
 Wear a snug belt to prevent your fishing waders from filling up with water.
 It is good practice to wade with your feet as close to the bottom as possible.

 While going out fishing, always keep your loved ones informed of your whereabouts just as a precaution.
 Always wear your inflatable life vest for fishing.
+Don’t forget to carry a suitable rain jacket or a rain suit if going fly fishing on a rainy day.

 Another option is to bring along a close friend you like hanging out with.
 It is great fun fly fishing with friends.
 You can freely share your woes and experiences in the process of mastering the skill.